.

 As discussed in chapter 36.A the youngest son William married Marie or Maria Chillingworth.
 They appear to have had no children and moved, eventually to Yeovil in Somerset.

-He is married by 1810, when Joseph junior[W10] is baptised by Joseph and Mary at St Helen's in Worcester.
-FWB's records show that Joseph married Mary OAKES on 11 December 1809 at All Saints in Worcester (The registers of All Saints do not seem to be in the Ancestry record set).
+He is married by 1810, when Joseph junior[W10] is baptised on 1 December by Joseph and Mary at St Helen's in Worcester.
+This baptism is also indexed as being at Stoulton which is a few miles south east f Worcester.
+FWB's records show that Joseph married Mary OAKES on 11 December 1809 at All Saints in Worcester (Images of the registers of All Saints do not seem to be in the Ancestry record set).
+There is a burial of a Joseph at St Andrews on 5 August 1811.

-At the 1841 census the family is living in the St Peter's district of Worcester.
+At the 1841 census Joseph and family are living in the St Peter's district of Worcester.
 Contrary to the usual, prescribed, 1841 census format, their ages seem to be given precisely.
-Joseph and his wife are both shown as age 54, so born 1786/7.
-Which doesn't fit neatly to either the baptism or the army record.
+Joseph and an Ann Brush are both shown as age 54, so born 1786/7.
+But this doesn't fit neatly to either the baptism or the army record.
 I think Joseph's occupation is given as a stainer - presumably of leather.
 Charles is shown as age 18, with the same occupation.
 This gives his birth as 1822/3 - consistent with his baptism.
 The household also includes Joseph[W32] age 10, with no occupation.
 Which gives a birth date of 1830/1.
-Clearly not the Joseph (or Jos?)[W10] baptised in 1810.

 There is no record at 1851 of any of the three Josephs, Mary or Charles born 1822.
 Except for an entry in Macclesfield, Cheshire for a Joseph Brush age 40 (thus born 1810/110 and wife Nancy.
 Joseph identifies himself as born in Stockport in Cheshire.
 Aside from that detail it is conceivable that he is Joseph [W10] baptised in 1810, but that again raises the unlikely issue of two children with the same name.